44th Missile Wing: Bombardment Wing

-The 44th Bombardment Wing, Medium was established in late December 1950 as part of the postwar Hobson Plan.
-The 90th Bombardment Group, reactivated by Strategic Air Command (SAC) in 1947 was assigned as its combat group.
-The new wing was organized at March AFB, California where it received B-29 Superfortresses along with some TB-29s.
+The 44th Bombardment Wing, Medium was established in late December 1950.
+The new wing was organized at March Air Force Base, California where it received Boeing B-29 Superfortresses along with some TB-29s.
 It depended on 22d Bombardment Wing for initial cadre and help in becoming organized.

-The wing was reassigned to Lake Charles Air Force Base, Louisiana on 1 August 1951; its mission was to train B-29 and RB-29 aircrews and mechanics for combat duty with units engaged in Korean War combat duty with Far East Air Forces.
+The wing moved to Lake Charles Air Force Base, Louisiana on 1 August 1951; its mission was to train B-29 and RB-29 aircrews and mechanics for combat duty with units engaged in Korean War combat duty with Far East Air Forces.
 From 10 October 1951 to 15 May 1952, trained all elements of the 68th Strategic Reconnaissance Wing.

-Replaced the propeller-driven B-29s with new B-47E Stratojet swept-wing medium bombers in 1953, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+Replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers in 1953, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 Deployed at Sidi Slimane Air Base, French Morocco, 19 January – 22 February 1953 and 19 April – 17 June 1954.

 In the late 1950s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal as improved Soviet air defenses made the aircraft vulnerable.
 Began sending aircraft to other B-47 wings as replacements in late 1959, being phased down for inactivation.
-The 44th Bombardment Wing was inactivated on 15 June 1960; some aircraft and many personnel were reassigned to the 68th Bombardment Wing which remained at Lake Charles AFB flying B-47s until 1963.
+The 44th Bombardment Wing was inactivated on 15 June 1960; some aircraft and many personnel were reassigned to the 68th Bombardment Wing which remained at Chenault Air Force Base flying B-47s until 1963.